On Strategyproof Conference Peer Review: Negative Theoretical Results

 \subsection{Group Unanimity and Strategyproof for a Connected Review Graph}

 Having shown that \PUln is too strong a requirement to satisfy, we now consider another direction for extension -- conditions on the review graph $\revgraph$.
 A natural question follows: Under what condition on the review graph $\revgraph$ are both \GUln and \SPl possible?
 Although we will leave the question of finding the exact condition open, we conjecture that if we require $\revgraph$ to be connected, then group unanimity and strategyproofness cannot be simultaneously satisfied.
 To show our insights, we analyze an extremely simplified review setting.
-We show that even in this very simple case, $\obj^{\text{\GU}}(\pairopt)=0$ for every weakly strategyproof $(\pairopt)$.
 [1]{P_{#1}}